solvaholic/gh-issue-miner/README.md

 ---      | ---     | ---
 <url>    |         | URL of an issue to analyze (all other filters will be ignored)
---repo   | `origin` remote | NWO or URL of the repository to analyze --limit  | 100     | Maximum number of issues to return
+--repo   | `origin` remote | NWO or URL of the repository to analyze --limit  | 100     | Maximum number of issues to select --include-prs | true | Select pull requests as well as issues --labels | all     | Select issues with these labels (comma-separated) --state  | open    | Select issues with this state or status (open, closed)

 These filters apply only to the `graph` command: